chimple/Audio-Recoder/README.md

-# audiorecorder
+# Audio Recorder

-A new Flutter project.
+A Simple audio recoder with player.

 ## Getting Started